Why Modern Stress is Wrecking Women's Hormones & What to Do

 You can also reference our Understanding the 4 Phases of Your Cycle & How to Eat for Them guide for a helpful framework to nourish yourself with your natural cycles, and our Super Food Mini Cookbook is a great resource for some simple, nutritious recipes.

-4. Support your system with nature’s medicine.
+4. Lean on nature’s medicine.
 No matter how well we eat, it’s difficult to get all the vitamins & minerals our bodies need from our food alone, and oftentimes we need on-the-go assistance.
 That’s why Earthley has created some deeply nourishing supplements to fortify us for the road ahead, especially when stress is depleting us of much-needed nutrients.

 In Conclusion

-Remember: These are all possible tools to support you.
-Don’t be overwhelmed by the multitude of options.
-Start simple.
+Bottom line: Start simple.
 Start where you are.
 Start with a breath.
-And repeat until you feel - & can hear – you.
 Then, see what stands out to as the one next thing that feels supportive.
-And know that any step in the direction of your wellbeing is the right step, and is movement toward feeling better.
+Even one step in the direction of your wellbeing is the right step.
 You are showing up for yourself!
-You are doing great.
+You are doing your best.
 And you are not alone.

 Check out these products!